How to restrict access to your pool

 Ensure there are no trees that could assist young children climbing the fence.

-External removable ladders must be disabled or removed after use.
-For pools installed after 1 January 2017, ladders are not allowed unless they are surrounded by a complying barrier and gate.
+For pools (including freestanding pools and swim spas), installed after 1 January 2017, removable ladders are not allowed unless they are enclosed by a complying barrier and gate.

 Gates into the pool area must: